 6. Value and narrative

 In-world, magical versatility would be a reasonable thing to conflate with power and esteem among wizards.
-More spells, more power.
-But carrying a library around would be problematic, and hiring a retainer to carry the extra weight (a bodyguard bearer) would drain the party’s XP.
+More spells, more power, more important.
+But carrying a library around would be problematic, and hiring a retainer to carry the extra weight would drain the party’s XP.
 So what’s a wizard to do?

 And I think that’s a key Vancian dynamic that’s written between the lines of the BX and classic OSE game: The tenuous relationship between master and mentee casters.
 And I believe this is (sadly) often hand-waved, because it’s such a beautifully rich aspect of the world’s implied culture: